zhangjunyi1225054736/ACDT/README.md

+# ACDT
+This is the codes of ICCV workshop paper "How to Fully Exploit The Abilities of Aerial Image Detectors".
+Our model is based on detectron.pytorch.

 # Introduction
 This is the codes of ICCV workshop paper "How to Fully Exploit The Abilities of Aerial Image Detectors".